suneel0101/django-buddy/README.md

 ```

 ## Deploy after creating:
-First, generate the project without `--deploy`.
+First, generate the project as described above in https://github.com/suneel0101/django-buddy/blob/master/README.md#create-your-project.
 Modify the project however you like until you're ready to deploy it.
 Then just run
 ```
 python manage.py deploy
 ```